Perfect Vegan Pumpkin Bread

 Instructions

-- In a large bowl, whisk together the flour, sugar, cinnamon, baking soda, nutmeg, baking powder, and salt.
+- In a large bowl, whisk together the flour, sugar, flax, cinnamon, baking soda, nutmeg, baking powder, and salt.

 - In a separate slightly smaller bowl, stir together the pumpkin, maple syrup, vanilla, vinegar, and almond milk.